It is a dark old mansion that sits by the placid surface of Lake.

 “Try to stay with me here, ok?
 Short, casual, glances.
 I’ll give you a quick break down on who everyone is.”
 I told him.
 “Don’t worry about the hunters watching you.
-You won’t sneak any glances past them, they’ll catch you every time, and stare right back at you.
-Every single hunter in this room is keeping an eye on you, watching VERY closely, and their gaze will follow you no matter where you go.
+You won’t sneak any glances past them, they’ll catch you every time and stare right back at you.
+Every single hunter in this room is keeping an eye on everything around them at all times, watching VERY closely, and their gaze will follow you no matter where you go.
 It can be unsettling at first, but you’ll grow accustomed to it in time.”

 “Ok…” He said.
 Even in his mental messages, his boyish whine sounded adorable.
 But I could already tell that the paranoia behind being stared at with such brazen intensity was beginning to make him feel awkward.
-It was shameless the way they watched over everyone in the room at all times, but it was a part of the job that I had gotten used to.
+It was shameless the way they burned a hole right through you with their unapologetic gaze, but it was a part of the job that I had gotten used to over the years.

 To our left was a woman in a long, sleek, red dress.
-With long black hair.
+With long black hair hanging to the small of her back.
 She crossed over around the age of 40…but that was 236 years ago.
 “You see the woman to the left?”
-I asked Julian, keeping him focused.
+I secretly asked Julian, keeping him focused.
 “That is Mistress Simone.
 She traveled here from Romania just over a century ago.
-She’s been a high ranking member of the Circle Nocturnus for nearly 50 years now.”
+She’s been a high ranking member of the Circle Nocturnus for nearly 75 years now.”
 I saw Julian staring again, and had to make sure that he remembered to look away.
-“Now…the reason all of her bodyguards and her advisors are women is because she doesn’t trust men at all.
+“Now…the reason all of her bodyguards and her adviser are women is because she doesn’t trust men at all.
 None.
-Rumor has it that she was very much in love with her sire once…but when she found out that he had been having an affair behind her back…she had him dismembered, put the pieces into a iron treasure chest, and let it sink to the bottom of the Atlantic Ocean…where he still is to this day.
+Rumor has it that she was very much in love with her sire once…but when she found out that he had been having a lurid love affair behind her back…she had him dismembered, put the pieces into an iron treasure chest, and let it sink to the bottom of the Atlantic Ocean…where he still lies to this day.
 Crying out, waking up each night to drown all over again.
-He can’t even turn himself to ash, the depths of the ocean are too far down for daylight to reach him.
+He can’t even turn himself to ash, as the depths of the ocean are too far down for daylight to reach him.
 Hell of a punishment.”

 “Indeed.
 Don’t let the calm face and dark red lipstick fool you.
-She’s quite rational…but she can be quite heartless when she feels the need.
+She’s quite rational…but she can be truly heartless when she feels the need.
 And she likes for it to HURT.
-Long lasting agony, that lasts for as long as it possibly can.”
+Long lasting agony that is meant to provide the maximum amount of suffering.”

 Olujimi nodded.
 His voice a deep baritone that rattled in his chest when he spoke.
 “This is a good thing.
 I trust you are still checking for others using this same hidden frequency?”

 “Indeed, we are.
 Soon…all vampires attempting to hide their actions from us will suffer a very serious set of consequences.
-This, I can guarantee you.”
+This, I can guarantee.”